-Child

-Withdrawal from physical contact

-Aggression towards others, emotional and behaviour problems

-Frequently absent from school

-Admission of punishment which appears excessive

-Fractures

-Fabricated or induced illness -

-Family/environment

-History of mental health, alcohol or drug misuse or domestic violence.

-Past history in the family of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault

-Marginalised or isolated by the community.

-Physical or sexual assault or a culture of physical chastisement.
+Child Bruises - shape, grouping, site, repeat or multiple Withdrawal from physical contact Bite-marks - site and size Burns and Scalds - shape, definition, size, depth, scars Aggression towards others, emotional and behaviour problems Improbable, conflicting explanations for injuries or unexplained injuries Frequently absent from school Untreated injuries Admission of punishment which appears excessive Injuries on parts of body where accidental injury is unlikely Fractures Repeated or multiple injuries Fabricated or induced illness - Parent Family/environment Parent with injuries History of mental health, alcohol or drug misuse or domestic violence.
+Evasive or aggressive towards child or others Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Explanation inconsistent with injury Marginalised or isolated by the community.
+Fear of medical help / parents not seeking medical help Physical or sexual assault or a culture of physical chastisement.
+Over chastisement of child